octobercms/docs/1.x/plugin/extending.md

 > **Note:** In some cases (adding fields that should be made translatable by [RainLab.Translate](https://github.com/rainlab/translate-plugin) for example), you may want to extend the [`backend.form.extendFieldsBefore`](https://octobercms.com/docs/api/backend/form/extendfieldsbefore) event instead.

-<a name="extending-backend-list"></a>
 ### Extending a backend list

 This example will modify the [`backend.list.extendColumns`](https://octobercms.com/docs/api/backend/list/extendcolumns) global event of the `Backend\Widget\Lists` class and inject some extra columns values under the conditions that the list is being used to modify a user.
-This event is also subscribed inside the `boot` method of the [Plugin registration file](registration#routing-initialization).
+This event is also subscribed inside the `boot` method of the [Plugin registration file](registration#routing-and-initialization).

 ```php
 class Plugin extends PluginBase